OscarTuli/MultiLingua/index.md

 <h1>Language Learning with Me</h1>
 <h2>Section 1 - What you can learn here</h2>
-<p>Here you can find some useful information of English, French and Italian Grammar</p>
+<p>Here you can find some useful exercises of English, French and Italian.</p>

 <hr>